mugilsuga07/voice-powered-healthcarepolicyassistant/README.md

 ## Sample Queries

-- "What is the deductible?"
+- What is the deductible?
-- "What is the out-of-pocket maximum?"
+- What is the out-of-pocket maximum?
-- "Does this plan cover emergency room visits?"
+- Does this plan cover emergency room visits?
-- "What is the copay for a specialist visit?"
+- What is the copay for a specialist visit?
-- "Is preventive care covered?"
+- Is preventive care covered?

 ## Key Implementation Details